 Optimize your Microdose Experience

 Just like a full blown psychedelic experience with psilocybin mushrooms, to truly get the most out of a microdosing you need to have 3 categories well thought out: set, setting and integration.
 The first two are crucial for optimizing your experience so that the new neural pathways you are creating are of great benefit and use to your life!
 The latter point, integration, ensures you are able to fully ground your new neural connections into your daily experience, thus transforming the way you live your life.
-This is why we created the Nootropic Transformation series, a guided microdosing container designed to optimize your personal transformation process.
+This is why we created the a guided container designed to optimize your personal transformation and microdose process.
 For more info CLICK HERE

 Other Benefits of Working with Psilocybin